isabella232/ios-contact-picker/readme.md

 }
 ```

 Ok, we’re done setting up our contact class.
-Now, lets go to MasterViewController.m to use it.
-First import CContact.h at the top:
+Now, lets go to **MasterViewController.m** to use it.
+First import **CContact.h** at the top:

 ```objective-c
 #import "CContact.h"
 ```

-We want each cell in our UITableView to correspond to a CContact object, so first go to tableView:cellForRowAtIndexPath.
+We want each cell in our UITableView to correspond to a **CContact** object, so first go to **tableView:cellForRowAtIndexPath**.
 You’ll see these lines of code:

 ```objective-c
 NSDate *object = self.objects[indexPath.row];